cissa-unimelb/info/role-descriptions.md

 ### Events Officer

-The events officer’s main responsibility lies in planning and ensuring the smooth running of events.
-It is their job, together with the subcommittee they lead, to ensure that logistics are accounted for and to handle any mishaps that may occur at the event.
+The events officer’s main responsibility lies in planning events and ensuring they run smoothly on the day.
+It is their job, together with the subcommittee they lead, to ensure that logistics are accounted for, assist attendees and handle any mishaps that may occur at the event.

 **Key Responsibilities**